Voorhees, New Jersey

 One of my favorite activities at the school is the boxing club.
 We actually train with the MBA boxing club from the Wharton school.
-The workouts are tough, but it’s a great opportunity to both stay in shape, and meet professionals from other graduate programs.
-One of our most exciting traditions, occurring every spring, is “Fight Night”.
-We have actual boxing matches between law and business students.
-It’s held in a true south Philly boxing arena, and we raise tens of thousands of dollars for charity each year.
+The workouts are tough, but it’s a great opportunity to stay in shape and meet professionals from other graduate programs.
+“Fight Night” is one of our most exciting traditions, occurring every spring, where we have amateur boxing matches between law and business students.
+The event raises tens of thousands of dollars for charity each year.

 My Favorite Place or Activity on the University Campus:

 When I want a break from the law school, I occasionally go to the Fisher Fine Arts Library to read.
 It is a building with tons of character and tradition.
-Definitely peek in if you ever get a chance.
+Definitely check it out if you ever get the chance.

 What’s one piece of advice you could give to prospective Penn Law students?

 Visit.
 Walk the campus, sit in on a class, and talk to current students.
 When I did those three things, I knew there was no other place I’d rather be for my legal education.
 I thought it was just me that felt that way, but on the first day of orientation everyone was asked why they chose Penn.
 Almost instantaneously, many of my classmates turned to each other and gave the exact same response.